 I have lived in Naivasha for over six years now and I’m still always discovering hidden gems.
 For a town one and a half hours away from Nairobi by road, Naivasha is never short of tourists, but Kenyans are notorious for frequenting the same old spots when there is just so much more to this place.
 It is the ideal town to drive to for a weekend getaway that doesn’t break the bank and still does the trick.
 Whether you are a solo traveler, avid bird-lover, group looking to party, or a parent with kids, there is so much more to see here than you likely know.
-With only two days to spare, I took the Nomad team around to share some of my favourite jaunts with them.
+With only two days to spare, I took the Nomad team around to share some of my favorite jaunts with them.

-Kenya is one of the two major flower exporters in Africa, and Naivasha’s altitude and proximity to a large body of water makes it the perfect town for horticulture.
-Out of all the flower farms in Naivasha, my favourite one is DeRuiters in Oserian.
+Kenya is one of the two major flower exporters in Africa, and Naivasha’s altitude and proximity to a large body of water make it the perfect town for horticulture.
+Out of all the flower farms in Naivasha, my favorite one is DeRuiters in Oserian.
 They are breeders and do a lot of experiments with various breeds of roses, and the results are stunning.
 They have a designated showroom where visitors can view the flowers on display and get to learn more about their processes.
 When we got there, we were given white coats to wear and had to sanitize our hands before our guide, Abraham, could take us around the hot showroom.

 There are rows upon rows of brightly coloured roses with the most creative names, and should one catch your fancy, you’re welcome to buy.
 In this section, the roses on display have been grafted for a mixed-colour effect.
 Some are heavily scented and therefore have a shorter vase life in comparison to the flowers that have the scent bred out of them and can then last upwards of two weeks in a vase.
 Here is where potential investors choose a rose they would like to grow for commercial purposes and then purchase it.